Do you suffer from hay fever?

 Hayfever tablets also offer relief from hay fever symptoms but consult your doctor first before taking any tables.

-Some tablets work on other people whilst on others don’t work.
+Some tablets work on other people whilst on others they just don’t work.

 If the tablets you have been prescribed are not working go back to your doctor and ask for different tablets.